 Here are 5 such Benefits of teaching second language to your toddler as soon as they reach their cognitive developmental age:

-- Overcoming fear – As kids grow older, they tend to fear making mistakes, even if it is a small one such as a spelling error in one of the essays.
+As kids grow older, they tend to fear making mistakes, even if it is a small one such as a spelling error in one of the essays.
 Toddlers, who have just begun reading and learning, do not possess any such fear.
 They are free to error as that is the only way they learn to progress.
-This acts as a big advantage when you are planning to teach a second language to your tot!
+This acts as a big advantage when you are planning to teach a foreign language to your tot!

-- Delayed dementia – This is one of the most amazing facts about learning a second language.
+This is one of the most amazing facts about learning a foreign language.
 Research and studies show that being bilingual can actually help in delaying memory-loss or dementia!
 People who are diagnosed with Alzheimer’s, but are fluent in more than one language, have a higher chance of postponing the onset of symptoms for it.

 But will learning a new language confuse my child?

 This is a common doubt that most parents have.
 While learning more than one language in the early stages of development can be a little confusing for your child, it is not a thing to worry about!
 Confusion between languages is not a sign of your child being unable to understand, it is a natural process of adaptation.
 Every new thing takes time to adjust, and so is the case with learning a foreign language.
 In fact, as your toddler progresses to higher grades of schooling, learning a second language will come in handy to improve reading and writing skills!